ygrenzinger/devoxx2020-contract-testing/README.md

 - _info_ : For very complex use case, you can also [reference the parameters from the request](https://cloud.spring.io/spring-cloud-static/spring-cloud-contract/2.2.1.RELEASE/reference/html/project-features.html#contract-dsl-referencing-request-from-response)
 - Uncomment the test `shoudCreateBookIntoInventory` and make it test the create POST endpoint.
 The problem here is the random UUID.
 You can either control the UUID generator in the test or use matchers.
 - Create the contract `shoudReduceStockInInventory` and make it test the reduce stock POST endpoint.
 You also have to uncomment it to show some ATDD practices :)
+- You can run and tests your stub by using `generateStubs` goal
 - Do mvn install on inventory project for making stub accessible for consumers

 In checkout project:
- - using Contract WireMock stub on the consumer "Checkout" side [see AutoConfigureStubRunner](https://cloud.spring.io/spring-cloud-static/spring-cloud-contract/2.2.1.RELEASE/reference/html/project-features.html#features-stub-runner-retrieving)
+- add [AutoConfigureStubRunner annotation](https://cloud.spring.io/spring-cloud-static/spring-cloud-contract/2.2.1.RELEASE/reference/html/project-features.html#features-stub-runner-retrieving) with ids of the producer you consume (here inventory). `ids` looks like this : `groupId:artefactId:+:stubs:portNumber`.
+You need to also configure `stubsMode = StubRunnerProperties.StubsMode.LOCAL`
- - fixing missing config to make WireMock request pass with stub runner
+- fixing config to make WireMock request pass with stub runner by uncommenting the restTemplate configuration lines for Accept and Content-Type in `CheckoutApplication.java`
- - Add configuration in yml for stub runner to avoid duplication
- - Add a contract (and baseclass) for /v1/checkouts
+- remove the @Disabled on test `should_checkout_order`
+- Complete contract for controller endpoint.
+Don't forget to add the baseClass.
+You can use the WireMock stub from inventory.
 - Adding a contract for a message which is created in method [see Output Triggered by a Method](https://cloud.spring.io/spring-cloud-static/spring-cloud-contract/2.2.1.RELEASE/reference/html/project-features.html#contract-dsl-output-triggered-method)
+- _bonus_ : Add configuration in yml for stub runner to avoid duplication
 - mvn install  for making stub accessible for consumer

 In delivery project: